 Making informed decisions based on water test

-Because some common contaminants often have no taste, odor, or color, the only way to know whether they are present and at what levels is to have the water tested.
-Once you test the water, you can make an informed decision as to whether you want to filter or otherwise treat the water before using it.
-While there is no state requirement to have your well water tested (although testing might be required by your mortgage lender or town), NHDES recommends that all homeowners with private wells get their well water tested every three to five years.
+NHDES recommends that all homeowners with private wells get their well water tested every three to five years.
+Some common contaminants have no taste, odor or color.
+The only way to know whether they are present, and at what levels, is to have the water tested.
+Once you test the water, you can make an informed decision to either filter or otherwise treat the water before using it.
+While there is no state requirement to have your well water tested, mortgage lenders and some towns may require testing (through local health or building codes).